mihirKachroo/SmoothClaiminal/Blockchain/README.md

 The Blockchain stuff for Smooth Claiminal

 ## Getting Started
-- run pip install requirements.txt
+- run npm i on your terminal
-- run npm install
+- run npm createDB to create the ipfs database
-- run python run.py
+- run npm resultsPage:browser-<insert OS> to start the ipfs vieweing page